awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create-deploy-python-container.md

 **To configure your Python environment in the Elastic Beanstalk console**

-1. Open the [Elastic Beanstalk console](https://console.aws.amazon.com/elasticbeanstalk), and then, in the regions drop\-down list, select your region\.
+1. Open the [Elastic Beanstalk console](https://console.aws.amazon.com/elasticbeanstalk), and then, in the **Regions** list, select your AWS Region\.

-1. In the navigation pane, choose **Environments**, and then choose your environment's name on the list\.
+1. In the navigation pane, choose **Environments**, and then choose the name of your environment from the list\.
 **Note**
 If you have many environments, use the search bar to filter the environment list\.